Career Definition for a Camera Technician

 Economic and Career Outlook

 The U.S. Bureau of Labor Statistics (BLS) expects an influx in the number of applicants for jobs in camera operations to increase the level of competition nationwide.
 Computer and other technical skills will offer a greater edge for those applying for camera technician positions now and in the future.
 According to the BLS, the median salary for camera operators was $55,160 in 2019, with variance in salary based on company, location and the applicant's level of experience.

 Alternate Career Options

 For other options working with cameras, check out these careers:

 Many photographers learn technical skills in postsecondary programs, although a bachelor's degree is usually only required for scientific and industrial photographers, as well as photojournalists.
 In general, photographers use their creativity and expertise to compose and preserve photographic images.
-Slower than average employment growth of 3% was anticipated by the BLS for photographers, from 2014-2024.
-In 2015, they earned an annual median wage of $31,710, per the BLS.
+A decline of 4% in employment was anticipated by the BLS for photographers from 2019-2029.
+In 2019, they earned an annual median wage of $36,280, per the BLS.

 Broadcast and Sound Engineering Technician